Modeling the ferroelectric phase transition in barium titanate with DFT accuracy and converged sampling: Methods

 In this expression, the sum runs over neighbours $j$ of element $a$ that are within a sphere of radius $r_\textrm{cut}$ centered on atom $i$.
 Furthermore, the function $f_\textrm{cut}(r_{ji})$ ensures that the contribution from atom $j$ smoothly goes to zero at $r_\textrm{cut}$.

-A quantity that describes the local polarisation around atom $i$ is extracted from equation \ref{eqn:density}, by expanding the density using a basis set that is constructed by taking an outer product between a set of Gaussian type orbital (GTO) radial functions and spherical harmonics.
+A quantity that \prbcorr{serves as a proxy for the} local polarisation around atom $i$ is extracted from equation \ref{eqn:density}, by expanding the density using a basis set that is constructed by taking an outer product between a set of Gaussian type orbital (GTO) radial functions and spherical harmonics.
 This procedure amounts to calculating the coefficients

-The $c_{nlm}^{i,a}$ coefficients for the $l=1$ channel for Ti-centered features offer a representation for the local polarisation as the values of these coefficients change dramatically when Ti atoms are displaced within the oxygen cage.
-Furthermore, the three $c_{nlm}^{i,a}$ coefficients with $m=+1$, $m=-1$, $m=0$ and $l=1$ (or a sum of these coefficients for the Ti-centered environments) transforms as a vector in real space in the same way as the global polarisation, as motivated in Ref. \cite{gigli_thermodynamics_2022}.
-For each atom, we can thus define the following local polarisation vector for each atom:
+The $c_{nlm}^{i,a}$ coefficients for the $l=1$ channel for Ti-centered features offer a representation for the local polarisation as the values of these coefficients change dramatically when Ti atoms are displaced along the 111 direction within the oxygen cage.
+Furthermore, the three $c_{nlm}^{i,a}$ coefficients with $m=+1$, $m=-1$, $m=0$ and $l=1$ (or a sum of these coefficients for the Ti-centered environments) transforms as a vector in real space in the same way as the global polarisation, as motivated in Ref. \cite{gigli_thermodynamics_2022}. \prbcorr{As we demonstrate in the SI, these quantities, once summed over all atoms in a structure, correlate very well with the components of the total polarization computed via density-functional perturbation theory.
+Using this quantity to represent the polarization is also much cheaper than using the fully-fledged machine-learning model for the polarization that we developed in a previous study\cite{gigli_thermodynamics_2022}.
+We can thus use the components of the density expansion coefficients to define an effective local polarisation vector for each atom:}

 For each atom in the system there are in principle three (the number of species) times the number of radial basis functions of these 3-dimensional vectors of $c_{nlm}^{i,a}$ components with $l=1$.
 We use radial basis functions with $n=1$ when calculating the CV and correlations in local polarisations because, as we show in the supplemental material, this CV is better at distinguishing the cubic and tetragonal phases than the symmetrized combination of the cell parameters that we used in our previous work \cite{gigli_thermodynamics_2022}.
-The final CV that was used in this work is given by:
+Therfore, the final CV that was used in this work is given by:

 where: